makrai/notes/cruys13-tensor-factor-sem-compos.md

 * Computing the Tucker decomposition is rather costly in time and memory
   * not unique
-* we consider the factor matrices as given from our first step,
+* we consider the factor matrices as given from our first step, and proceed to compute the core tensor G.
 * the first mode is represented by its original instances
+  * no latent representation

 ## 3.4 The composition of SVO triples